Antonios-M/CORE_2024/README.md

 The repository is organized as follows:

 - `src/`: Contains the source code for the project
-- `docs/`: Documentation files
-- `tests/`: Unit tests and test data
-- `data/`: Sample datasets or data-related files
-- `scripts/`: Utility scripts and tools

-## Getting Started
+- `examples/`: Example files for assembly sequence and robot prototype
+- `data/`: Datasets of cutting patterns and structural design
+- `gh/`: Grasshopper files for robot protype and structural design / assembly sequence

 ### Prerequisites

-- [List any necessary software, libraries, or tools]
+- Download .gha file from https://github.com/AlexanderMorozovDesign/GH_Linear_Cutting

 ### Installation